crgimenes/internet_time/README.md

 ## About Internet Time

-In this alternate reality where Swatch Internet Time became the global standard:
+In this alternate reality where Internet Time became the global standard:

 - **No Time Zones**: Universal time for all
 - **1000 Beats per Day**: Each beat = 1 minute 26.4 seconds